Ampli-xD/ClassZero-Kaari/README.md

 # Kaari - Presentation and Content Management System

 ## Overview
-Kaari is a desktop presentation management application built with Python and CustomTkinter.
-The application provides tools for creating, editing, and managing presentations with a modern, customizable user interface.
-It connects to a backend server for data persistence and additional processing capabilities.
+Kaari, developed by ClassZero team, is a desktop application built with Python and CustomTkinter, designed for creating, editing, and managing mathematical and educational presentations.
+Featuring a modern, customizable user interface, Kaari enables users to input natural language queries to generate high-quality slides and animations effortlessly.
+The application provides tools for organizing presentations, previewing content, and reusing stored assets from a searchable knowledge base.
+Kaari connects to a backend server powered by microservices, including n8n for workflow automation, PostgreSQL for data persistence, and MinIO for scalable asset storage.
+This integration ensures seamless processing, rendering, and retrieval of content, making Kaari a practical solution for educators, content creators, and institutions seeking efficient presentation management.

 ## Demo Video
 <h2 align="center">📺 Demo Video</h2>